 One of the nicest Cuban beaches, Playa Caletones is located 17 km west of Gibara.
-It’s a small beach with incredibly fine sand and clear waters.
+It’s a small beach with incredibly fine sand and waters you will want to swim in.
 There is no public transportation to get there, so you’ll have to hire a taxi or rent a bike.

 Where to stay in Gibara

 The best access point to Playa Caletones, Playa Blanca and Playa los Bajos is Gibara, which is a lovely small city to explore in and of itself.
 There are a few good casas particulares there.
 Here’s a selection that can be booked online: